-This is probably the most important of all – look after yourself over the weekend.
-If you can find the time to get some quality rest and relaxation, enjoyment, good quality food and exercise over the weekend then you are likely to start the week restored and ready for whatever it throws at you.
+This is probably the most important of all – if you can find the time to get some quality rest, enjoyment, good quality food, and exercise over the weekend then you are likely to start the week restored and ready for whatever it throws at you.
 Remember that drinking a lot of alcohol and staying out late can be fun but you’ll need time to recover from that before knuckling back down to work, especially as you get older.
-Self-care, loving yourself and caring for your body and mind will reap huge benefits and set you up with plenty of energy for the week ahead.
+Self-care, loving yourself, caring for your body and mind, and just generally being kinder to yourself will reap huge benefits and set you up with plenty of energy for the week ahead.

-In the end, Mondays are a blessing – they’re a sign that you survived the week and the weekend to see another one, you’re alive and kicking and here to see the beginning of another week.
+In the end, Mondays are a blessing – they’re a sign that you survived the week and the weekend to see another one, you’re alive and kicking, and here to see the beginning of another week.
 Enjoy it, treasure it.
-Life is so fleeting so make the most of each and every day.
+Life is so fleeting so make the most of every day.
 And yes, that includes Mondays 🙂